 The Kosi River flows through Tibet, Nepal, and India.
 The river is believed to be the home of Gods Shiva, Bhairon, and Goddess Saraswati.
 It is one of the holy rivers in India.

-You can have white water rafting at Kosi river.
-But, we decided to have few pictures at river banks and move to our resort.
+You can have white water rafting on the Kosi river.
+But, we decided to have a few pictures at river banks and move to our resort.